markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

 > **Deep Dive:** Something you may have noticed is that our parent `text-align: center;` property also centered the SVG icons.
 This can be a bit confusing at first, since images definitely are not text, but `text-align` essentially centers everything inside of an element, text or otherwise.
-Note that if you want to use `text-align` to center an image, though, you must apply it to the parent element, not the image itself.
+If you want to use `text-align` to center an image, though, you must apply it to the parent element, not the image itself.

 So it may seem like we're done now, but anytime we're given a design mock-up to follow, we need to be absolutely sure we covered everything.
-Designers don't appreciate when developers say, "Eh, it's good enough."
+Designers don't appreciate when developers say, "Eh, it's close enough."
 One thing that would be easy to overlook is the font size differences in the step titles:

 ![step title](./assets/step-4/600-step-span.png)